 Identity Brokering and Social Login

 Enabling login with social networks is easy to add through the admin console.
-It's just a matter of selecting the social network the user want to add.
+It is just a matter of selecting the social network the user want to add.
 No code or changes to the application is required.

 Keycloak can also authenticate users with existing OpenID Connect or SAML 2.0 Identity Providers.
 Again, this is just a matter of configuring the Identity Provider through the admin console.
 (Figure 27)